Maintenance By Carter Hayes June 24, 2026 12 min read

 Key Takeaways

-• The part above the tire is usually called the fender garnish or wheel opening molding.
+• The plastic panel inside the wheel well is usually the fender liner or splash shield.

 What Is the Part Above the Tire Called?